mel-miller/a11y-navbar/README.md

 * *domObj* is the DOM object being used to both find and manipulate the appropriate HTML.
 If this isn't just *document* than you really don't have to worry about it.
 * *ariaLabel* is the ARIA label for the navbar.
 This should be whatever brief, meaningful identifier that will describe the navigation bar.
 * *hoverintent* is the implementation of hoverintent you're using.
 If for some unknown reason (maybe you're crazy) it isn't the included version of hoverintent you can change it here.
-* *orientation* is the direction the menubar flows.
+* *orientation* is the direction the navbar flows.
 Valid values are either "horizontal" (which is the default) or "vertical".
 * *breakpointMinWidth* is the width in pixels at which the menu transforms into a "mobile friendly" compact menu.
 The default is 500px.
-* *menubarToggleText* is the text for the menu button when the "mobile friendly" compact menu is active.
+* *responsiveToggleText* is the text for the menu button when the "mobile friendly" compact menu is active.
 It defaults to "Menu".
-* *mode* can be set to either "standard" (for behavior strictly following the menubar design pattern) or "dualAction" (in which menuitems with submenus can be activated with Enter/Space, or expanded with the appropriate arrow key).
+* *mode* can be set to either "standard" (for behavior strictly following the navbar design pattern) or "dualAction" (in which menuitems with submenus can be activated with Enter/Space, or expanded with the appropriate arrow key).